-Fairbanks Resource Agency is dedicated to assuring that Interior Alaskans with disabilities and their families have equal opportunity to be fully integrated into the community where education, employment, housing, recreation and family support services are available in the same places, at the same times and with the same respect afforded any member of the community.
+Fairbanks Resource Agency is a non-profit Alaska corporation dedicated to assuring that Interior Alaskans with disabilities and their families have equal opportunity to be fully included in the community where education, employment, housing, recreation and family services are available in the same places, at the same times, and with the same respect afforded any member of the community.

 We receive funding from both private and public sources and have an active Board of Directors.
 Proceeds raised benefit the individuals who choose to use FRA program support services.

-In the beginning, Dr. John Noyes, a physician at the Tanana Valley Clinic, responded to the plight of a man who he felt deserved the same rights and privileges that the rest of us enjoyed.
-The man had lived most of his life in a state institution in Oregon, where he was sent — along with many other Alaskans with disabilities — to receive support services for individuals with a developmental disability.
+In the beginning, Tanana Valley Clinic Physician Dr. John Noyes responded to the plight of a man who he felt deserved the same rights and privileges that the rest of us enjoyed.
+The man had lived most of his life in a state institution in Oregon, where he was sent -- along with many other Alaskans with disabilities -- to receive support services for individuals with a developmental disability.

 When Alaska became a state, the contract for these services was canceled and the man, along with others who had been in the Oregon institution, was sent home.
 Some of the individuals were sent to Harborview, a newly constructed facility in Valdez; others were sent to live in their home communities.
 However, many communities, including those in Interior Alaska, had no place for individuals with disabilities to go to and provided no support services to them.

 Dr. John Noyes and founding board start Fairbanks Rehabilitation Association (FRA) in order to find employment for people with disabilities.

 FRA is the first in the United States to offer Respite Care Services to families.